RongchangLi/AICity2023_DrivingAction/README.md

 Please refer to the [UniFormerv2](https://github.com/OpenGVLab/UniFormerV2) to prepare the running environment.

 ## Preprocessing
-Please run command below to go into the training folder:
+Please run command below to go into the preprocessing folder:
 ```bash
 cd Preprocessing
 ```